Wisconsin Court Records

 The court record displayed online is arranged according to the date, filed documents, events surrounding the pending case, and for completed matters, the disposition.
 The summary will also include information on the charges of the defendant and the outcome, which could be having the charges dismissed, or the defendant convicted or acquitted.

 Images of the filed document are not put up for display on the website.
-The clerk of court can only draw the searcher’s attention to the availability of the material submitted or describe it in writing.
+The clerk of the court can only draw the searcher’s attention to the availability of the material submitted or describe it in writing.
 These documents are only viewable when checking for the records in person.

 Note: Within online records, the clerk might decide to add notes about the testimony or include the people present at the court hearing.
 Note that these notes are not officially part of the record.